commonsense/omcs/docs/conceptnet/webapi.rst

-    A GET request to this URL will look up the :class:`Assertions <csc.conceptnet.models.Assertion>` that contain a
+    A GET request to this URL will look up the :class:`Assertions <conceptnet.models.Assertion>` that contain a
-    certain :class:`Feature <csc.conceptnet.models.Feature>`.
+    certain :class:`Feature <conceptnet.models.Feature>`.

     The parameter "{dir}feature" means that the URL should contain either `leftfeature/` or `rightfeature/`, depending on what form of feature you are looking for.
-See the :class:`Feature <csc.conceptnet.models.Feature>` documentation for more explanation.
+See the :class:`Feature <conceptnet.models.Feature>` documentation for more explanation.

     As with other queries that return a list, this returns 20 results by default, but you may ask for up to 100 by changing the value of *limit*.

-    Implemented by: :class:`csc.webapi.FeatureQueryHandler`
+    Implemented by: :class:`conceptnet.webapi.FeatureQueryHandler`